rickylai248/rickylai248/README.md

-### Hi there! 👋 I'm Ricky.
+### Hello World!
+I'm Ricky Lai 👋

-- I'm a Computer Science and Business student at the University of British Columbia (UBC)! 🇨🇦
+- Computer Science and Business at the University of British Columbia (UBC)! 🇨🇦
-- I'm passionate about technology :octocat:, volunteering to help impoverished individuals in need 🌱, and learning new exciting things as a full-stack software developer! 📚
+- Passionate about technology :octocat:, volunteering to help impoverished individuals 🌱, and learning new exciting things as a full-stack software developer! 📚
 - 😇  Pronouns: he/him
 - Currently learning French 🇫🇷, Cantonese, and Mandarin 🍊
 - 📂  I’m looking to contribute to open source software